 To get started:

-- Review and fill out the institutional participation agreement form
+- Review, complete, and submit the institutional participation agreement form.

-- Identify the devices and IP addresses for the online versions
+- Identify the type of device and IP addresses for the online versions.

-- If using the mediated version, designate the content reviewers and schedule a demo with the JSTOR Access in Prison team to ensure administrators are comfortable with the technology
+- If using the mediated version, designate the site administrator and content reviewers and schedule a session with the JSTOR Access in Prison team.
+We provide training materials and hands-on learning sessions to ensure administrators and reviewers are comfortable with content management.